urbanslug/wai-devel/README.md

 Sorry cabal binary users.
 Support for you is coming soon.

+**You don't need to set anything such as \`GHC_PACKAGE_PATH\` as long as stack can build your app wai-devel will.**
+The only thing that would be helpful setting would be the PORT environment variable if you wish not to use 3000.

 ### Issues

 Fixed recompiles to only recompile the changed file but broke recompiles in case